Erin go Bragh GAA

-Erin go Bragh GAA are a Dublin-based Gaelic Athletic Association club based in Clonee, Littlepace/Castaheaney/Ongar district in Dublin 15.
-The club currently fields one team in junior football (AFL 8 and Junior 2 Championship), one junior hurling team (AHL 8 and Junior F Championship) and one Ladies Gaelic Football team.
-They also have a boys and girls juvenile section fielding from Under 8-minor in football, hurling and camogie.
-There is also a club of the same name based in Warwickshire, England.
+Erin go Bragh GAA are a Dublin-based Gaelic Athletic Association (GAA) club based in Clonee, Littlepace/Castaheaney/Ongar district in Dublin 15 in Ireland.
+As of 2023, the club was fielding one team in junior Gaelic football (AFL 8 and Junior 2 Championship), one junior hurling team (AHL 8 and Junior F Championship) and one Ladies Gaelic Football team.
+The club also has a boys and girls juvenile section fielding from Under 8-minor in football, hurling and camogie.